Change can be challenging for autistic people and, as we know, the move to college is difficult even for those who do not have the condition.

 Consider supports: Encourage the student to be mindful of their needs and consider which university/college has the most to offer them in terms of practical supports.

-Consider change: Be mindful of the impact and demands of transitioning from school to third level will be for a particular student with Autism.
+Consider change: Be mindful of the impact and demands of transitioning from school to third level will be for a particular autistic student.
 Consider, and encourage them to do so too, the factors which could create further challenges such as distance from home, change in structure, change in access to teachers/lecturers etc. when making their choice.